Can I still enroll for health insurance outside of Open Enrollment?

 Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
-For 2019, there is a $1,364 deductible for each benefit period.
+For 2023, there is a $1,600 deductible per year.

 A type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 Most Medicare Advantage Plans offer prescription drug coverage.